Looking Back to Yesterday

-Looking Back to Yesterday is a 1986 compilation album featuring a collection of tracks from singer Michael Jackson and The Jackson 5.
-As part of Motown's Never-Before-Released series, all songs were previously unreleased except for "Love's Gone Bad" and "I Was Made to Love Her"; alternate versions were released in 1979 on the Motown Jackson 5 compilation Boogie.
+Looking Back to Yesterday is a compilation album released on February 11, 1986, featuring tracks from American singer Michael Jackson during his tenure at Motown in the late 1960s and early 1970s, both by himself and with The Jackson 5.
+As part of Motown's Never-Before-Released series, all songs were previously unreleased except for "Love's Gone Bad" and "I Was Made to Love Her"; alternate, longer versions had already been released in 1979 on the Jackson 5 compilation Boogie.

 The album was re-released in August 1991 and re-titled Looking Back to Yesterday: A Young Michael and sold over half a million copies.
 It was re-released again as part of Hello World: The Motown Solo Collection in 2009.

 Track listing

-All songs by Michael Jackson except tracks 2, 3, 4, 7, 9 and 11, which are by The Jackson 5; all tracks produced by Hal Davis except track 6 (Jerry Marcellino and Mel Larson) and 12 (Bob Crewe).
+All songs by Michael Jackson except tracks 2, 3, 4, 7, 9 and 11, which are by The Jackson 5; all tracks produced by Hal Davis except tracks 6 (Jerry Marcellino and Mel Larson) and 12 (Bob Crewe).
 All writer info found in the Hello World: The Motown Solo Collection (2009) liner notes.